nbessi/odoo_new_api_guideline/README.md

 odoo_new_api_guideline
 ======================

 New API guidelines made during OpenDays 2014.
-They are done in Sphinx doc format.
+They are written using Sphinx documentation format.
 You will find below a small index to facilitate navigation in github